 Cryotherapy is commonly used in dermatology to treat skin lesions.
 Liquid nitrogen is sprayed onto the skin to create a cold burn on the skin.
 This stings as it is applied.
-It can develop a blister as it is healing.
-It will leave a scar which should be concealed with make up and it heals within a few weeks.
+It can develop a blister as it is healing and it heals within a few weeks.
+It will leave a scar.
 It is usually a very well tolerated procedure.
 Dr DeGiovanni is usually able to perform cryotherapy on the same day as your initial consultation if you’re insurance company has authorised treatment.

 How does cryotherapy work?

 Cryotherapy uses liquid nitrogen to produce a controlled cold burn on the skin.
 Freezing has been used as a method of treatment for skin problems for many years.
 It is particularly effective for treating skin lesions that involve the surface layers of the skin (the epidermis).
 Damage to this layer allows the skin cells underneath (the basal layer) to regenerate and produce normal healthy skin.

 What type of skin problems are treated with cryotherapy?

 Cryotherapy is commonly used to treat sun-damaged skin lesions (solar keratosis), warty growths of the skin (seborrhoeic warts), viral warts (verrucae) and early forms of skin cancer (intra-epidermal carcinoma or Bowen’s disease)

 The treatment will produce soreness and a stinging sensation.
 It may be painful.
 This will depend on the site of the skin problem and the length of the freeze considered necessary.